scaryghosts/Beomon/README.md

 * Add "LoadModule cgi_module modules/mod_cgi.so" to the configuration
 * Add "ScriptAlias /beomon /path/to/webroot/bemon-stuff/beomon_display.py" to the configuration
 * Copy style.css, [jquery.stickytableheaders.js](https://github.com/jmosbech/StickyTableHeaders/tree/master/js) and [jquery.min.js](http://code.jquery.com/jquery-1.8.3.min.js) to /path/to/webroot/beomon-stuff/
-* Note: Where these files are put cannot be called "beomon" since that will trigger the ScriptAlias
+* Note: The directory these files are put cannot be called "beomon" since that will trigger the ScriptAlias
 * directive when the script pulls in the other CSS and JavaScript files.
 * Ensure the user httpd runs as can execute the program and access the other files.
 * Go to http://your.web.server/beomon